 • The ability to use a computer and the main office software packages competently such as Microsoft Excel, Word and PowerPoint.

-Qualifications, Licences and Certifications
+Qualifications, licences and certifications

 The essential qualifications required to become a TA include: